MVPWorkshop/electionr/README.md

 ### Acknowledgments

-- Legaler (https://www.legaler.com/), for the concept of Proof of Determination (PoD) concept
+- Legaler (https://www.legaler.com/), for the Proof of Determination (PoD) concept.